-ESG risk management, focus on climate risks
+Benchmark study results ESG risk management, focus on climate risks of banks provide quantitative data on the materiality of climate risks.

 Banks with an effective ESG risk management framework (RMF) have adapted their risk policies and processes to identify and measure environmental and social impacts including climate risks.
 They adopt specific metrics to monitor identified impacts and risks and implement mitigation measures to address them when material.